jadengong/devtrackr/LEARNING.md

   - Tests for tasks lifecycle (`POST`, `GET`, `GET by id`)
 - Learned:
   - How to structure tests in a separate `tests/` folder
-  - Why a reset helper is needed so tests don’t interfere with each other
+  - Why a reset helper is needed so tests don't interfere with each other
   - How `pytest` automatically discovers and runs test files
 - Challenge:
   - Initially ran into import errors (`ModuleNotFoundError`) and a SyntaxError from `_reset_state_for_test`